wreck.api

 js/SyntaxError

-. - Platform specific behaviour is particularly notable for short / empty regular expressions, such as
+. - Platform specific behaviour is particularly notable for short / empty regexes, such as

 #"{}"